pragmarb/pragma/README.md

 Pragma was created with a very specific goal in mind: to make the development of JSON APIs a matter of hours, not days.
 In other words, Pragma is for JSON APIs what Rails is for web applications.

-In order to achieve that goal, some ground rules were needed.
-Here they are.
+Here are the ground rules:

 1. **Pragma is opinionated.** With Pragma, you don't get to make a lot of choices and that's _exactly_ why people are using it: they want to focus on the business logic of their API rather than the useless details.
 We understand this approach will not work in some cases and that's alright.
 If you need more personalization, only use a subset of Pragma (see item 2) or something else.
-2. **Pragma is modular.** Pragma is built as a set of gems (currently 4), plus some standalone tools.
+2. **Pragma is modular.** Pragma is built as a set of gems (currently 6), plus some standalone tools.
 You can pick one or more modules and use them in your application as you see fit.
 Even though they are completely independent from each other, they nicely integrate and work best when used together, creating an ecosystem that will dramatically speed up your design and development process.
-3. **Pragma is not designed to be Rails-free.** This does not mean that Pragma _is not_ Rails free.
-   Our Rails integration is decoupled from the rest of the ecosystem and all of the gems, in their current state, _can_ be used without Rails.
-However, this is just a byproduct of the project's
+3. **Pragma is designed to be Rails-free.** Just as what happens with Trailblazer, our Rails integration is decoupled from the rest of the ecosystem and all of the gems can be used without Rails.
+This is just a byproduct of the project's design: Pragma is built with pure Ruby.
-   design: independence from Rails is not a goal of the Pragma ecosystem, so don't count on it too much.
+   [pragma-rails](https://github.com/pragmarb/pragma-rails) is the only available framework integration at the moment, but more will come!

-## Why not Trailblazer?
+### Why not Trailblazer?

 [Trailblazer](https://github.com/trailblazer/trailblazer) and all of its companion projects are awesome.
 They are so awesome that Pragma is built on top of them: even though we're not using